the-isf-academy/making-with-code/content/cs9/unit00/initial_setup.md

 (1) **Once the installation finishes, you will see a Finder window showing what was installed**.
-(If you closed the window, open Finder, click on "Applications," and then "Python 3.12" (or whatever version of Python you just installed).
+(If you closed the window, open Finder, click on "Applications," and then "Python 3.13" (or whatever version of Python you just installed).

-(2) **Check Python installed successfully by typing `python3.12 --version` into the Terminal.** You should see a version number above `3.12`.
+(2) **Check Python installed successfully by typing `python3 --version` into the Terminal.** You should see version number  `3.13`.

 {{< figure src="images/courses/cs9/unit00/-000_initialsetup14.png" width="50%" alt-text="mwc setup" >}}